White-label and private labels models both mean you’re selling a product made by someone else, just under your own brand.

 The main distinctive advantage of private labeling is uniqueness.
 With private labeling, merchandisers get an opportunity to sell an exclusive product and worry less about competition.
 It also has good potential regarding profits, plus, it is easier to start without huge investments, especially when the right target niche is chosen successfully.

 Private labeling is a great choice if you want to focus on delivering a specific type of product to a specific audience.
+Mind that costs here tend to stack early, but margins can be higher if the product and its differentiating factors land well.

 When to choose white-label